 The video below shows how the prototype reacts to input voltage changes with the LED signalizing all four states.

 Building Your Own Copy

 MagSW v20a Interactive BOM

 MagSW v20a MPLABX project

 MagSW v20a fw v1.0.1 binary file

 The 2018 season showed that the v10a version is a reliable solution.
-The v20a version just adds voltage measurement and makes the device more intelligent.
-The tiny microcontroller in the system adds on complexity due to programming but may also identify problems related to onboard power.
+The v20a version just adds the voltage detection feature and makes the device more intelligent.
+The tiny microcontroller in the system increases complexity due to programming but may also identify problems related to onboard power.